PetiteReb/supply-chain-control-tower-sql/README.md

-# Supply Chain Control Tower — SQL Data Warehouse
+# Supply Chain Control Tower —SQL Data Warehouse

 Building a supply-chain analytics warehouse from raw data to business KPIs: **CSV → PostgreSQL staging → star schema → analysis-ready KPIs**, with a Power BI dashboard layer on top.

 ## Business Context

 Supply chain teams need a "control tower": one place to monitor orders, delays and shipping performance.
-Drawing on my experience in aerospace supply chain (Airbus, Toulouse), this project rebuilds that logic end-to-end on a public dataset — including the transparent, reproducible SQL layer a real BI team needs *behind* the dashboard.
+Drawing on my experience in aerospace supply chain (Airbus, Toulouse), this project rebuilds that logic end-to-end on a public dataset  including the transparent, reproducible SQL layer a real BI team needs *behind* the dashboard.

 ## Dataset

-- **DataCo Smart Supply Chain** — public dataset ([Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis))
+- **DataCo Smart Supply Chain**  public dataset ([Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis))
 - **180,519 order lines**, 53 columns: orders, customers, products, geography, shipping performance
 - The raw CSV (~95 MB) is not committed (see `.gitignore`) — download it from Kaggle into `data/raw/`